fadiabdulf/automatic_text_anonymization/README.md

 # automatic_text_anonymization
-This repository contains the code, notebooks, data related to the Journal paper "Utility-Preserving Privacy Protection of Textual Documents"
+This repository contains the code, notebooks and data related to the Journal paper "Utility-Preserving Privacy Protection of Textual Documents"

 ## Project structure: